raws/hector-secret-channels/README.md

 hector-secret-channels is a [Hector](http://github.com/sstephenson/hector) extension which hides channels from people not in them.
-Anyone who uses the `WHOIS` command will see only channels shared with the queried user.
+Anyone who uses the `WHOIS` command will only see channels they share with the queried user.

 ### Installation and usage